Tools

 Menu

 MCTS is one of the last remaining transit systems in the U.S. without a dedicated funding structure.
-Despite being recognized as one of the most efficient transit systems in the country, the long-standing structural funding gap, combined with rising costs and inflationary pressures, has created a fiscal cliff for MCTS.
+Despite being recognized as one of the most efficient transit systems in the country, the long-standing structural funding gap, combined with rising costs and inflationary pressures, created a fiscal cliff for MCTS.
+Without changes, MCTS’ ability to maintain current service and fare levels would’ve resulted in a budget deficit of approximately $14 million in 2026.

 How are Milwaukee County and MCTS Addressing the 2026 Budget Shortfall?

-The Milwaukee County 2026 Recommended Budget directs $9 million in remaining federal American Rescue Plan Act (ARPA) funds to transit, and MCTS will align our service with the resources we have today, while we continue to advocate for the funding we need tomorrow.
-Without changes, MCTS’ ability to maintain current service and fare levels would result in a budget deficit of approximately $14 million in 2026, even after expending remaining federal ARPA funds – which was not an option we could live with.
+The Milwaukee County 2026 Recommended Budget directed $9 million in remaining federal American Rescue Plan Act (ARPA) funds to transit.
+A budget amendment from the County Board of Supervisors allocated an additional $4.78 million.
+These total monies incorporated into the final Adopted Budget allowed MCTS to align our service with the resources we have today, while we continue to advocate for the funding we need tomorrow.

 • 11 (Hampton) – Turnback at 92nd Street at western end.